 Designing the website however and trying to get our heads around instagram and the world of social media was the main challenge we faced.
 Wondering when to launch, how to launch, how to fund etc.

 We launched very softly at the end of 2018 and have been growing ever since.
 The pandemic obviously threw a few spanners into the mix - especially when home schooling became a reality.
 Our kid (like so many others) just didn't enjoy being taught by Mum and Dad!
 Until one day she asked to pour concrete like Daddy rather than doing maths.
 The day before we'd been looking at some Jackson Pollock art together and she used this as her inspiration.

 We showed her final creations on instagram - and they proved such a hit that splatter concrete became a firm fixture in our tableware collection - poured of course by Alex nowadays.
 So you see, our business truly is a family affair.

-This year our Modular Collection won 'My Gift of All Time' at the annual Gift of the Year Awards and our Tableware Collection was Highly Commended, which was a wonderful moment for us.
+Last year our Modular Collection won 'My Gift of All Time' at the annual Gift of the Year Awards and our Tableware Collection was Highly Commended, which was a wonderful moment for us.

 Receiving such recognition for our humble handmade homewares by industry experts is not what we do it for, but hey, it certainly was very gratefully and joyously received after all the hours of labour and love.

 As for the future, we hope to keep growing, coming up with new and desirable designs - pieces that are built to last, bring happiness to the owner and look (and smell) amazing.